-- 4.2.2.15 The Authority after going through the consultation process and discussion with stakeholders has arrived at the following conclusions: - i) Ratings are a measure of public response to programs that are broadcast.
+- 4.2.2.18 The Authority after going through the consultation process and discussion with stakeholders has arrived at the following conclusions: - i) Ratings are a measure of public response to programs that are broadcast.
 The Broadcasters, Advertisers and Advertising Agencies use these ratings for taking decisions on programming / scheduling / production / investment etc. Therefore, they should be free from any kind of manipulation, incorrect reporting and misuse.
 As ratings affect the content of broadcast, the Ministry's concern on ratings is well founded. - ii) Unless sound measurement practices are followed and the ratings properly used, broadcasting in the public interest will be seriously affected.
 However, ratings are a highly complex exercise requiring specific expertise.
 Presently, the ratings exercise carried out by the two agencies namely TAM Media Research and a-MaP, function independent of any oversight by a Government / Industry body.
 The National Sample Survey Organisation (NSSO) and Central Statistical Organisation (CSO) under the Ministry of Statistics and Programme Implementation are well equipped with effective and reliable sampling techniques but are not involved in the rating exercise.
 The ratings carried out by the Public Broadcaster, Doordarshan is limited to a diary based system for their own use.
 The Ministry therefore, is currently not fully equipped to undertake audience measurement without drawing on the expertise available with the other arms of the Government and deploying additional resources.
-The Ministry however, can be a catalyst and guide in improving the rating system by providing a broad framework for self regulation by the industry led body.

-- iii) The Authority therefore considers that, Government's direct involvement in the rating exercise may not be desirable at this stage.
+The Ministry however, can be a catalyst and guide in improving the rating system by providing a broad framework for self regulation by the industry led body. - iii) The Authority therefore considers that, Government's direct involvement in the rating exercise may not be desirable at this stage.
 At the same time it also recognizes that self-regulation in present form by the rating agencies themselves has not worked well and concerns over the ratings process have still emerged.
 It may be recalled that TAM Media Research works in partnership with the Joint Industry Body comprising representatives from the Indian Society of Advertisers (ISA), Indian Broadcasting Foundation (IBF) and Advertising Agencies Association of India (AAAI).
-The industry itself has sharply reacted to the TRP system currently in vogue and has taken the initiative to regulate the rating system itself. - iv) The Rating services are basically the interplay of the three agencies; the Broadcasters, Advertising agencies and Advertisers.
+The industry itself has sharply reacted to the TRP system currently in vogue and has taken the initiative to regulate the rating system itself.

+- iv) The Rating services are basically the interplay of the three agencies; the Broadcasters, Advertising agencies and Advertisers.
 Accordingly, the industry led not-for-profit body which has the three as its constituents will act as a measure of checks and balances on the real performance of the TRP system.
 Regulation of the rating services through the industry efforts would have greater acceptability with the stakeholders and also save Government resources.
-Government's role should be limited to providing a guiding framework for organizational structure, function and methodology to be adopted by the industry led body.
-The Authority believes the inadequacies of the present system will be effectively addressed in coordination with the Government, and Government needs to step in only if industry self-regulation fails.
+However, the results of ratings when published / publicity given through various media do affect the public perception to some extent.
+Therefore, Government's role should be limited to providing a guiding framework for organizational structure, function and methodology to be adopted by the industry led body.
+The Authority believes the inadequacies of the present system will be effectively addressed in coordination with the Government, and Government needs to step in only if industry self-regulation fails. - v) The Authority also noted that the performance of the Joint Industry Body set up by TAM Media Research Pvt.
+Ltd. has evidently not been satisfactory.
+Even the participant members have criticized the functioning of existing JIB.